Review: The Greyhound at Bagby, close to Thirsk

-THERE’S been a pub in the village of Bagby, near Thirsk, for the reason that 1700s however I suppose it’s far honest to mention it has in no way made much of a name for itself.
+THERE’Sheres been a pub in the village of Bagby, near Thirsk, for the reason that 1700s, however, I suppose it’s far honest to mention it has in no way made much of a name for itself.

-In a beyond life, 30 or more years ago, I spent 4 months residing within the village and in that time never darkened its doorways.
+In a past life, 30 or more years ago, I spent four months residing in the village and never darkened its doorways.
 Nobody did.

 More lately, the Greyhound’s history has been extremely chequered, including durations when it’s been closed.
 A call exchange to the Bagby Inn didn’t work opposite its fortunes.